 A contract represents security, formality, and most importantly, employment.
 It is an attainable yet competitive goal, often one that seems impossible at times.
 Just getting the job feels like climbing up the tallest mountain.
 And because of the competition, we are frequently eager to accept anything that comes our way.
 But if the offer presents itself, there are a multitude of factors to consider.

-Have a look at these couple of key points from the newest article on the Dancer Portal and consider becoming a Dance Pro member to access the full article:
+Have a look at these couple of key points from the newest article on the Dancer Portal:

 No matter what company it is for, our initial instinct as hungry dancers is to say “yes!”